ShauMash/ThreeJS_MiniProject/README.md

 🎛️ Crosshair HUD: Center crosshairs to aim and shoot at cubes.

 🎮 Controls

   Action	                      How
 Move Mouse	          Move crosshairs to aim
-Left Click	Fire laser towards the crosshair
-Hit Floating Cubes	Destroy cubes for visual and sound effects Window Resize	Scene dynamically adapts to window size
+Left Click	          Fire laser towards the crosshair Hit Floating Worms	  Destroy worms for your own satisfaction Window Resize	Scene   dynamically adapts to window size

 Note: In the wormhole experience (script.js), the camera automatically moves through the tunnel along the spline.
 You don't control the movement directly.

 📜 How to Run